BLASTchain/blast-tutorial/getting-started/README.md

 ```

 ### Remix

-#### Connecting to OP Goerli
+#### Connecting to BL Goerli

-In [Remix](https://remix.ethereum.org) you access OP Goerli (or OP Mainnet) through your own wallet.
+In [Remix](https://remix.ethereum.org) you access BL Goerli (or BL Mainnet) through your own wallet.

-1. Add OP Goerli to your wallet.
+1. Add BL Goerli to your wallet.
    The easiest way to do this is to use [chainid.link](https://chainid.link/?network=optimism-goerli).

-1. Log on with your wallet to OP Goerli.
+1. Log on with your wallet to BL Goerli.

 1. Browse to [Remix](https://remix.ethereum.org/).
 1. Click the run icon (<img src="assets/remix-run-icon.png" height="24" valign="top" />).